Remembering Gloria Vanderbilt: America’s Beloved Socialite

 Gloria Vanderbilt’s endeavor into the fashion industry first began at the age of 17 when she appeared in Harper’s Bazaar.
 She soon became the face of many clothing and fragrance lines, prompting her to create her own line of clothes and fragrances.
 In the 1970s, Vanderbilt created her own line of scarves which were soon followed by her own line of designer jeans that had her signature on the back pocket and were the most tightly fitted of the time.
 L’Oreal would also launch eight fragrances under her name from 1982 to 2002.

 Vanderbilt’s impact has reached various industries ranging from fashion, film and T.V., publishing, and art.
 She has appeared in a multitude of television dramas such as Playhouse 90, Studio One in Hollywood, and The Dick Powell Show as well as written four volumes of memoirs, three novels, two books on art and home decor, and wrote as a contributing writer to Elle, The New York Times, and Vanity Fair.
 She has also opened two art collections.

-While many may be quick to criticize Gloria Vanderbilt for not leaving inheritance for her children, one must realize that she has seen what an inheritance can do to a family.
+While many may be quick to criticize Gloria Vanderbilt for not leaving an inheritance for her children, one must realize that she has seen what inheritance can do to a family.
 Vanderbilt’s son CNN anchor Anderson Cooper has stated that his family does not believe in inheriting money and he personally believes inherited money is “a curse” and an “initiative sucker.”
 Gloria Vanderbilt will forever be remembered as one of America’s most beloved socialites and a woman who refused to be defined by the constraints of her identity.